jharmison-redhat/disconnected-openshift-testbed/README.md

 ### Environment Prerequisites

-- Terraform >= 0.14.0
+- Terraform >= 1.4.2
-- An AWS profile defined in `~/.aws/credentials` or IAM credentials exported
+- An AWS profile defined in `~/.aws/credentials` or IAM credentials (access key id and secret is fine) exported
   - This AWS profile needs to have a significant amount of privilege
   - You should have a Route53 Hosted Zone available on the account